MohitBabbar1219/docker-tutorial/README.md

     3. Specify a command to run on container start up
 - `Dockerfile` == Being given a computer with no OS and being told to install Chrome.
 - Refer to `redis-server/Dockerfile`.
 We create an `alpine` image with redis installed.
 A redis server is started on running this image.
 - `docker build .`<br/> Will take the `Dockerfile` in the directory in which the command was executed, and generate an image out of it.
 But the built image can only be referenced by its hash.
+The `.` that we specify at the end of the command is the build context.
 - `docker build -t <docker-id>/<project-name>:<version> .`<br/> Will build the image and tag it so that we don't need to call its hash to use it every time.
 Technically, just the `<version>` is the tag.
 - Another, not preferred, way of building images is by manually building them.
 For example, the redis server image can be built using the following steps:
     1. `docker run -it alpine bash`